Delaware • New Jersey • Pennsylvania

 Conditions Today

 Today, Delaware Estuary water quality is much improved.
-DO levels in the Delaware River Estuary are supportive of resident and migratory fish populations.
+DO levels in the Delaware River Estuary are supportive of resident and migratory fish populations; some degree of propagation (i.e., reproduction and juvenile development) is also being observed.

 But, we know that early life stages of estuarine fish species are generally more sensitive to DO levels than are the adults living in the river stretches or just passing through these waters to reach spawning areas.

-Can the water quality be improved in this section of the estuary to better support fish propagation (i.e., reproduction and juvenile development), as well as the endangered Atlantic sturgeon?
+Can the water quality be improved in this section of the estuary to better support fish propagation, especially that of sensitive species, including the endangered Atlantic sturgeon?

-In September 2017, the DRBC unanimously approved a resolution recognizing the significant water quality improvements in the Delaware River Estuary that have occurred and affirming that continued improvement is an important goal.
+In September 2017, the DRBC unanimously approved Resolution 2017-4 recognizing the significant water quality improvements in the Delaware River Estuary that have occurred and affirming that continued improvement is an important goal.

 - View Resolution 2017-4 (pdf)